britnyy/hiring-compatibility-engine/README.md

 # Hiring Compatibility Engine

-An AI-powered recruitment platform that helps founders and hiring teams evaluate candidate compatibility beyond resumes using Industrial-Organizational (I/O) Psychology, psychometric frameworks, and behavioral assessment models.
+An AI-powered recruitment platform that helps founders and hiring teams evaluate candidate compatibility beyond resumes using Industrial-Organizational (I/O) Psychology, psychometric assessment frameworks, and behavioral insights.

 ---

 ## Problem

-Startup hiring failures are often not competency failures.

-As AI makes resumes and applications increasingly similar, companies face a growing challenge in predicting which candidates will truly thrive within their teams.
+Hiring failures are often not caused by a lack of capability, but by poor compatibility between the candidate, founder, team, and working environment.

+As AI makes resumes look increasingly polished and similar, hiring teams need better ways to assess how candidates will actually work, adapt, communicate, and stay.
+Technical skills can often be learned on the job, but misalignment in work style and culture can lead to poor performance, friction, and low retention.

-Common hiring mismatches include:
+Common compatibility risks include:

-- Founder ↔ Employee fit
+- Poor person–organization fit
+- Misalignment with founder expectations
-- Communication style
+- Communication style mismatch
-- Ambiguity tolerance
+- Low tolerance for ambiguity or rapid change
-- Speed vs. Perfection
+- Different preferences for autonomy, structure, and feedback
-- Conflict management
+- Conflict management differences
-- Autonomy and ownership
+- Misalignment between speed, quality, and decision-making style
-- Team culture compatibility
+- Team culture mismatch affecting engagement and retention

 ---

 ## Solution

-Hiring Compatibility Engine is an AI-powered assessment platform that evaluates behavioral and organizational compatibility using evidence-informed I/O Psychology principles.

-Rather than focusing solely on technical qualifications, the platform helps hiring teams identify candidates who are most likely to integrate, perform, and remain successful within startup environments.
+Hiring Compatibility Engine uses AI and I/O Psychology principles to help hiring teams assess candidate fit, compare applicants, and make more evidence-based hiring decisions.

 ---

 ## Key Features

+- Founder requirement profiling
+- Team culture and working-style mapping
-- AI-assisted candidate compatibility assessments
+- I/O Psychology-based compatibility assessments
-- Psychometric-based questionnaire engine
-- Founder and team compatibility evaluation
+- Candidate compatibility scoring
-- Behavioral insights generation
+- Behavioral insight generation
+- Candidate pipeline management
+- Comparison of candidates across the hiring pool
 - Evidence-based hiring recommendations
 - Modern React + TypeScript interface